bluetone2006/tiny-pop-m3u8/README.md

 A stream for TINY POP, sourced from IPTV Cat.

 Please note you must use the VLC Video Player to view this.
-To download this, highlight Code > Download.
+To download this, highlight Code > Download ZIP.